 The Company's ability to obtain a reasonable rate plan for Northern Utilities and Granite State following the Proposed Acquisitions depends upon regulatory action under applicable statutes, rules, and regulations.
-The Company believes there is an opportunity to stabilize and improve the operating earnings of Northern Utilities and Granite State by executing a consistent and well-structured rate plan that will provide Northern Utilities and Granite State with a reasonable opportunity to earn their authorized rate of return.
+The Company believes there is an opportunity to stabilize and improve the operating earnings of Northern Utilities and Granite State by executing a consistent and well-structured rate plan that will provide Northern Utilities and Granite State with an opportunity to earn a reasonable rate of return.
 If the Company is unable to obtain approval of a reasonable rate plan, or is delayed in obtaining approval of a reasonable rate plan, it may not be able to improve the operating earnings of Northern Utilities and Granite State.

 The trading price of the Common Stock after consummation of the Proposed Acquisitions may be affected by factors different from those currently affecting the trading price of the Common Stock.
-The Proposed Acquisitions will increase the Company's assets by 51%, increase the Company's customer base by approximately 52,000 to 167,000 customers, and further diversify the Company's operations with respect to geography (into Maine) and utility mix (between the Company's gas and electric divisions).
-Therefore, after consummating the Proposed Acquisitions, the results of operations of the Company, as well as the trading price of the Common Stock, may be affected by factors different from those currently affecting the results of operations and the trading price of the Common Stock.
+The Proposed Acquisitions will increase the Company's assets by approximately 51%, increase the Company's customer base by approximately 52,000 to 167,000 customers, and further diversify the Company's operations with respect to geography (into Maine) and utility mix (between the Company's gas and electric divisions).
+Therefore, after consummating the Proposed Acquisitions, the results of operations of the Common Stock, may be affected by factors different from those currently affecting the results of operations and the trading price of the Common Stock.